ehlesp/smallab-k8s-pve-guide/G011 - Host hardening 05 ~ Proxmox VE services.md

     rpcbind.socket
     ~~~

     Nevermind the warning about the `rpcbind.socket` unit.
-After the reboot you'll perform in a later step, that service unit and the other rpcbind ones will remain disabled.
+After the reboot you will perform in a later step, that service unit and the other rpcbind ones will remain disabled.

 2. `cd` to `/etc/default/` and make a backup of the `nfs-common` file: